rackerlabs/technical-blog/_posts/2019-11-04-how-salesforce-community-cloud-helps-you-serve-customers-employees-and-partners.md

 Megan says, “While they are all very similar, each of the three versions Salesforce offers in its ecosystem does very different things.
 Salesforce Community Cloud is excellent in comparison to other platforms with its ability to customize the information sent out to various audiences.
 It does an awesome job of tailoring the message and the information that companies want to siphon out to their groups, whether that’s employees, customers, or partners.”

 Megan has more than 12 years of experience in online community building, client engagement, and social strategy.
 She knows just how beneficial Community Cloud can be.
-Here are 5 reasons why Community Cloud is a must-have for today’s modern business.
+Here are five reasons why Community Cloud is a must-have for today’s modern business.

 ### It excels at providing personalized customer care